Molecular Genetics of Angiogenesis

 The vascular system is distributed throughout the entire organism and is very heterogeneous, adapting its structure, function and genetic program to the different organs.
 The progression of many diseases is dependent on the vascular system, and its transition from a quiescent to an angiogenic state.

-Our laboratory’s main objective is to obtain a better understanding of how distinct signalling pathways control the different context-dependent behaviours of the diverse cell types that compose the vascular system and that are essential for new blood vessel formation, a process named as angiogenesis.
+The laboratory’s main objective is to obtain a better understanding of how distinct signalling pathways control the different context-dependent behaviours of the diverse cell types that compose the vascular system and that are essential for new blood vessel formation, a process named as angiogenesis.
 This knowledge will be fundamental to better modulate angiogenesis in growing, damaged, ischemic or cancerous tissues.
+We are also investigating how blood vessels crosstalk with other adjacent organ cell types, to regulate their homeostasis or response in disease or tissue regeneration settings.

-Our laboratory has a strong expertise in a wide range of methods, including molecular biology, mouse genetics, vascular phenomics, single cell lineage tracing and high resolution imaging.
-In the last years we have put special effort in generating new genetic tools and mouse lines that allow us to understand gene function with higher cellular and temporal resolution.
-As an example, we generated ifgMosaic and iSuRe-Cre mice. ifgMosaic mice allow us to induce at any given time point and in any tissue, multispectral and combinatorial genetic mosaics for higher resolution gene function analysis (Pontes-Quero et al., 2017, Cell).
-In these mice, different cells of the same tissue express different genes that are associated to specific fluorescent proteins, enabling the direct imaging and comparison of distinct cellular phenotypes caused by the expression of different genes in the same field of view.
+The laboratory has a strong expertise in a wide range of methods, including molecular biology, mouse genetics, vascular phenomics, single cell lineage tracing and high resolution imaging.
+In the last years the group has put a special effort in generating new genetic tools and mouse lines that allow the understanding of gene function with higher cellular and temporal resolution. ifgMosaic mice enables the induction at any given time point and in any tissue, multispectral and combinatorial genetic mosaics for higher resolution gene function analysis (Pontes-Quero et al., 2017, Cell).
+In these mice, different cells of the same tissue express different genes that are associated to specific fluorescent proteins, enabling the direct imaging and comparison of distinct cellular phenotypes caused by the single or combinatorial expression of those genes.
 This is important to understand how individual or a combination of genes regulate the biology of single cells, during a given biological process (Figure 1).

 Figure 1.
 Dual ifgMosaic technology to multispectrally barcode individual cells.

-We also developed iSuRe-Cre mice, a new genetic tool to reliably induce and report Cre-dependent genetic modifications (Fernandez-Chacon et al., 2019 Nature Communications).
+The group also developed the new iSuRe-Cre allele, a new genetic tool to reliably induce and report Cre-dependent genetic modifications (Fernandez-Chacon et al., 2019 Nature Communications) in mouse models.
 This tool increases the ease, efficiency, and reliability of conditional mutagenesis and gene function analysis (Figure 2).

 Figure 2. iSuRe-Cre technology to ensure genetic deletions.